ortexx/walletone/readme.md

 ### .getSignature(data)
 returns data signature

-### .checkSignature(data, siganture) or .checkSignature(data) // data includes WMI_SIGANTURE
+### .checkSignature(data, signature) or .checkSignature(data) // data includes WMI_SIGNATURE
 checks the validity of the signature

 ### .answer(meta)
 returns answer in w1 format
-meta type can be string or Error instance, if string then result is "OK" else "RETRY"
+meta type can be string or Error instance, if it is string then result is "OK" else "RETRY"

 ### .getPaymentUrl()
 returns w1 form action url